QuickWrite/luasm/README.md

 A library to parse and execute custom ASM.

 > [!IMPORTANT]
 > This project is still under construction.
-Nothing has to work and probably nothing does work.
+But it is nearly in a state that is very usable. 😄

 It is a light‑weight Lua library that lets you define, parse and later execute a custom assembly‑like language. <br />
 And the libary is deliberately minimal: